Clinical manifestations and diagnosis of gastroesophageal reflux in adults

 Some degree of reflux is physiologic .
 Physiologic reflux episodes typically occur postprandially, are short-lived, asymptomatic, and rarely occur during sleep.
 Pathologic reflux is associated with symptoms or mucosal injury, often including nocturnal episodes.
 In general, the term gastroesophageal reflux disease (GERD) is applied to patients with symptoms suggestive of reflux or complications thereof, but not necessarily with esophageal inflammation.
-Reflux esophagitis describes a subset of patients with symptoms of GERD who also have endoscopic or histopathologic evidence of esophageal inflammation.
-Among untreated GERD patients, about half will have endoscopic esophagitis; among those already being treated with acid inhibitors, esophagitis is a relatively unusual finding.
+Reflux esophagitis describes a subset of patients with GERD who have endoscopic or histopathologic evidence of esophageal inflammation.
+Among untreated GERD patients, about 30 percent will have endoscopic esophagitis; among those already being treated with acid inhibitors, esophagitis is a relatively unusual finding.

 Due to the broad spectrum of conditions attributable to reflux, there is little agreement as to what constitutes typical reflux disease.
 A consensus statement (the Montreal Classification) defines GERD as a condition that develops when the reflux of stomach contents causes troublesome symptoms and/or complications .
 According to the Montreal Working Group, heartburn is considered troublesome if mild symptoms occur two or more days a week, or moderate to severe symptoms occur more than one day a week .